jvardanian/acm-auto-validate/README.md

 ## Configuration

 - `ACMValidationConstruct`: Deploys the Lambda function (written in Python) and EventBridge rule in the source account.
-Requires the zone account ID and the zone name.
+Requires an environment identifier (such as 'dev' or 'prod'), the zone account ID and the zone name.
 - `DnsValidationRoleConstruct`: Deploys the IAM role in the zone account, which the Lambda function assumes.
 Requires an environment identifier (such as 'dev' or 'prod'), the source account ID, and the zone account ID.

 ## Contributing